jzohrab/logkeys/docs/Documentation.md

 Please report all found bugs on the [issues tracking page](http://code.google.com/p/logkeys/issues/).

 # Planned features (roadmap) #

 TODO file provided with release currently holds following demanded features:
   * Add support for sending logs via email.
   * Optionally log title of the focused window.
   * Capture clipboard contents.
   * Add support for mouse events (i.e. on mouse click the focus may have changed).
-Depending on the amount of extra free time, these features shall be implemented in the foreseeable future.

 If you have time on your hands and the required interest, you are welcome to hack at any of those or completely other features yourself.